Planning on climbing Mt Kilimanjaro in Tanzania? Step 1 is deciding you’re going to do the trek but then step 2 is deciding on the best route for you.

-One thing you might want to consider is the Rongai route is camping whereas the Marangu route you stay in little wooden huts.
+One thing you might want to consider when planning which route to choose, is the Rongai route is a camping option, whereas the Marangu route you stay in little wooden huts.
 It might not be everyone’s first choice but since I love camping it did make it an easier decision.

-Camping gives you that closeness to the nature, you can just zip open you tent and you’re outside.
+Camping gives you that closeness to nature, you can just zip open your tent and you’re outside.
 Away from the artificial lights of the cities, it’s pitch black with just light from the moon.
-And looking up there are hundreds of tiny stars twinkling away.
+And looking up there are hundreds of tiny stars twinkling far away.
 It’s so quiet as well.
 I truly feel relaxed and happy, out on the mountain.

-The great thing about the Rongai route is that although it’s a set path there are options to take slightly shorter routes if you want to.
-Day 2 on the hike gives you a choice, I picked the longer route but it’s good to know you have a choice.
+The great thing about the Rongai Route is that although it’s a set path there are options to take slightly shorter routes if you want to.
+Day two on the hike gives you a choice, I picked the longer route but it’s good to know you have a choice.
 Maybe see how you feel and pick the one that’s right for you.

-I am not 100% sure how accurate this is.
-I know it is a pretty big mountain but apparently this side of the mountain gets significantly less moisture than the southern side.
+I am not 100% sure how correct this is.
+I know it is a pretty big mountain but apparently, the Rongai Route side of the mountain gets significantly less moisture than the southern side.

-In short, it means that you are less likely to encounter rain.
-I am not a great person to prove this theory as day 1 on my hike it rained and again on day 3 but who knows maybe the other side got it worse.
+In short, it means that you are less likely to meet rain.
+I am not a great person to prove this theory as day one of my hike it rained and again on day three but who knows maybe the other side got it worse.

-Hiking up the Rongai route means you can experience the mountain from a different side.
-Ok kind of obvious but maybe not something you might think about first.
+Hiking up the Rongai Route to climb Mt Kilimanjaro means you can experience the mountain from a different side.
+Ok, kind of obvious but maybe not something you might think about first.
 It does all depend on how the weather is behaving.
 The mornings are normally cleared so worth waking up and checking the views as soon as you wake up.

 The day you hike to Mawenzi Tarn Hut is a shorter day gives you a chance to charge the batteries.
 It also allows you to fit in an acclimatisation walk which helps as the Rongai Route is flatter than the other Kilimanjaro routes.

-Having done various other high altitude hikes, including Morocco’s Mt Toubkal at 4,095m I now understand what a different this makes.
+Having done various other high altitude hikes, including Morocco’s Mt Toubkal at 4,095m I now understand what a difference this makes.
 Click here to read more about my Mt Toubkal hike.

-The stats show that this is clearly a better option for reaching the summit.
-That’s why we signed up to do the hike in the first place, isn’t it!
-So with an extra days hiking on the mountain this means an extra day for your body to acclimatise.
-And for me I think this made a massive difference in reaching the top.
+The stats show that the Rongai Route is a better option to choose to climb Mt Kilimanjaro and for reaching the summit.
+That’s why you sign up to do the hike in the first place, isn’t it!
+So with an extra day hiking on the mountain, this means an extra day for your body to acclimatise.
+And for me, I think this made a massive difference in reaching the top.